 The world is getting smaller and more interconnected than ever before.
 But don’t mistake that degree of closeness for uniformity.
 There remain stark differences among humanity’s social groups, many of which can pose a problem for researchers seeking to gather data from several distinct cultures.
 No one wants to stereotype any culture, but it is a hard truth that significant differences exist between societies.
 This will lead to inaccurate and ultimately useless market analysis if left unchecked.

 To accurately compare brand performance across countries, it’s necessary to collect international data and understand and incorporate cultural variations into research methodology.
-You require a dedicated set of authentic audience to help you research your area of interest.
+You require a dedicated set of authentic audiences to help you research your area of interest.

 But how can you conduct international data collection at ease?
 Check out QuestionPro Audience to help you answer this important question.

 Following are the factors that influence international data collection:

 - Cultural differences: Culture refers to widely shared norms or patterns of behavior of a large group of people.
 Every culture reacts differently to different brands.
 Brands have to localize the product before launching it or they may face issues.
-For example, McDonald’s beef burgers are very popular in the US and in Europe, but they simply will not work in India due to such a huge cultural difference.
+For example, McDonald’s beef burgers are very popular in the US and Europe, but they simply will not work in India due to such a huge cultural difference.

 - Population Behaviour: It is the values, attitudes, beliefs, artifacts and other meaningful symbols represented in the pattern of life adopted by people that help them interpret, evaluate and communicate as members of society.

 - Climatic Differences: Products will react differently in different climates.
 For example, a strategy applied to sell ice cream in the Middle East will be way different than that in Alaska.
 The climate of the region will determine how the population will react to that product.